How to Steal Light, Luck, and Energy From Others (Or Not)by Scott Jeffrey

 The level of trauma inflicted on an individual during childhood largely determines the degree of vampirism they express in later life.

-A person becomes an emotional or energy vampire because one or both of their parents exhibited these behaviors, likely on a daily basis.
+A person becomes an emotional vampire because one or both of their parents exhibited these behaviors, likely on a daily basis.

 There’s an adage in psychology: what’s left incomplete you’re doomed to repeat.